raghu8/creditcardTransactions/README.md

    - Generate a double-entry ledger for transactions within a specified date range.
    - Provide a downloadable CSV format for the ledger.

-4. **Automation Script**:
-   - Create a script to automate all the steps outlined in the execution instructions for ease of deployment.

 ---